markus-perl/ffmpeg-build-script/README.md

 Install the binary to your /usr/local/bin folder?
 [Y/n] y
 Password:
-Done. ffmpeg is now installed to your system
+Done. ffmpeg is now installed to your system.
 ```